microsoft/MixedRealityToolkit-Unity/Assets/MixedRealityToolkit/Internal/Definitions/README.md

 InputActions defines the set of actions consumed internally within the MRTK.
 Denoting the available buttons / interactions that MRTK supports and exposed as events from the InputSystem.

-### InputType
+### ControllerInputType

-The InputType identifies the type of button or input being sent to the framework from a controller.
+The ControllerInputType identifies the type of button or input being sent to the framework from a controller.
 This is mainly information only or for advanced users to understand the input coming directly from the controller.

 ### SDKType